Skip to content

 Workflows pass data between steps using template expressions.

-• {{steps.<id>.output}} — the output of a completed step.
+• {{steps.<id>.outputs.<field>}} — a named output from a completed step.

-• {{trigger.input.<field>}} — an input value from the trigger.
+• {{trigger.input.<field>}} — an input value from the trigger (manual triggers).

 • {{variables.<name>}} — a workflow-scoped variable set by set_variable steps.